+Carry false.
 A contains an error code.

 BC, DE, HL, IX corrupt.
+All other registers preserved.

 A data length of 0 passed to this routine is taken to mean 65536 bytes and all of the memory will be written to tape.
 (This is unlikely to be useful).